Your local Costa Rica Travel agency, since 1999

 The weather around the lower reaches of the Rio Savegre reflects the tropical rainforest surrounding it.
 It can be rainy, but you'll see less from December to April when it's mostly dry and sunny.
 May-August sees daily rainfall, with September and October seeing a lot of rain.
 Temperatures remain in the late 80s F year-round.

-Is the Rio Savegre Safe?
+Is the Rio Savegre safe?

 There is minor crime here as a rural part of Costa Rica, and the area is very safe.
 If you're driving in the area, never leave anything in your car.
 Rafters and kayakers should always have an experienced guide accompanying them.

-How to get to Savegre River Valley
+How To Get to the Rio Savegre Valley

-Distance & Driving Time to Rio Savegre
+Distance and Driving Time to the Savegre Valley

 From SJO Airport: 116 miles (186 kilometers), about 3.5 hours.